umtclskn/ros2_kitti_publishers/README.md

 In CmakeList.txt, I will try the expressions one by one and discard the unnecessary ones.
 I tried polymorphism by writing custom Publisher in C ++ classes, but since I could not use Node as an independent object, so I used lots of if-else blocks :)
 You can send an e-mail to umtclskn@gmail.com for potential improvements, bugs, and incorrect implementations.
 Or you could open an issue here.
 I've not calibrated the image messages yet.
-I plan to return the camera calibration matrices by writing a ROS2 service.
+I'm planning to implement a ROS2 Service which will return thecamera calibration matrices.
 Because I will calibrate camera images in a perception module I will implement.

 # References